algorithmiaio/dev-center/_pages/integrations/datarobot.md

     teaser: /language_logos/datarobot.svg
 ---

-DataRobot Prime provides the ability to export a [DataRobot](https://www.datarobot.com/)-trained model for deployment on an external platform such as Algorithmia.
-To do this, Prime creates a series of rules that approximate the original model and then encapsulates these rules into a Python module or Java class that can be exported and used externally.
+DataRobot Prime enables you to export a [DataRobot](https://www.datarobot.com/)-trained ML model for deployment to production on an external platform such as Algorithmia.
+To do this, DataRobot Prime creates a series of rules that approximate the original model and then encapsulates these rules into a Python module or Java class that can be exported for use externally.

 For details on how to export a model using DataRobot Prime, see this [DataRobot blog post](https://community.datarobot.com/t5/resources/exporting-models-with-datarobot-prime/ta-p/4629).